robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 It had taken weeks before the courier with the clipboard arrived and I heard myself say, very calmly, “Could I get you to please step back a bit?” before adrenaline could get in the way.He’d stepped back.

-The world hadn’t cracked.No one had died of embarrassment.And I had stood there, heart pounding, and thought, oh.Oh, so it can be this, too.
+The world hadn’t cracked.

+No one had died of embarrassment.

+And I had stood there, heart pounding, and thought, oh.

+Oh, so it can be this, too.

 Now, on the plane, with the engine humming and the clouds solid as sea foam, I thought of that courier like a rehearsal.
 A tiny dress rehearsal in a small loading bay, for all the bigger stages that might be waiting.